loganfreeman/configuration/docker.md

 docker run -d -P --name web -v /opt/webapp:ro training/webapp python app.py
 ```
 If you are using Docker Machine on Mac or Windows, your Docker daemon has only limited access to your OS X or Windows filesystem.
 Docker Machine tries to auto-share your **/Users** (OS X) or **C:\Users** (Windows) directory.

+All other paths come from your virtual machine’s filesystem.
+For example, if you are using VirtualBox some other folder available for sharing, you need to do additional work.
+In the case of VirtualBox you need to make the host folder available as a shared folder in VirtualBox.
+Then, you can mount it using the Docker -v flag.
 ```shell
 # OS X
 docker run -v /Users/<path>:/<container path> ...